charlieblindsay/neural_style_transfer/README.md

 - utils.py: Contains utility functions used in app.py
 - test_utils.py: Contains tests for functions in utils.py.
 Run this file to run tests.
 - requirements.txt: Contains required Python modules.
 This file is necessary for hosting the app with Streamlit.

+### Folders
-- model folder: Contains pre-trained model from https://www.tensorflow.org/tutorials/generative/style_transfer
+- model folder: Contains pre-trained model and its calculations.
+The model is explained here: https://www.tensorflow.org/tutorials/generative/style_transfer and can be downloaded here: https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2
+- tests folder: Contains test image and its equivalent tensor.
+This is to test the load_img_tensor_from_path function.

 ### Future work
 - Add option for the user to choose which layer is chosen to compare the 'content' of the content image and generated image.
 Choosing earlier layers would lead to high level features being compared, and vice-versa for choosing later layers.